Bondage Rope Tying 101

 Understanding the Japanese Breast Harness Technique

-The Japanese breast harness is a complex rope bondage method, suitable for advanced practitioners.
+The Japanese breast harness is a complex rope bondage method suitable for advanced practitioners.
 This intricate form of shibari requires patience, skill, and attention to detail.

 What You'll Need